E-Commerce Product Search Engine: 5 Key Features and Benefits

 1. Fast Loading Time

 How quickly your site loads is closely connected to your customers' satisfaction, your site's bounce rate, and its ranking.
 Your customers may feel that your loading time is a reflection of your service and quality.
-So, the faster your site loads, the less likely your customers are to leave your site.
-This keeps your bounce rate down (an average of 9%) and helps to boost your search engine ranking.

-Ideally, you should aim for a 2-second loading time for your e-commerce store and its product search functionality to make sure your customers quickly find what they're looking for.
+Ideally, you should aim for a 2-second loading time for your eCommerce store and its product search functionality to make sure your customers quickly find what they're looking for.

 2. Autocomplete Text